-Measure Target for 2020/21 Actual July 2020 - June 2021 Road condition The average quality of ride on a sealed local road network, measured by smooth travel exposure Road maintenance 97% Achieved 95% - Categorising roads to the One Network Road Classification in 2020/21 has meant that there was a shift in the roads between the categories.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Road condition The average quality of ride on a sealed local road network, measured by smooth travel exposure 97% Not Achieved 95% - Categorising roads to the One Network Road Classification in 2020/21 has meant that there was a shift in the roads between the categories.
 This means that the target of 97% is now the equivalent of 95%.
+Against the target the result is not achieved however against the adjusted amount it would have achieved.
 Trends have been compared with all rural districts in New Zealand and the median range is 90-95%.
 Waka Kotahi (NZTA) has no target for Smooth Travel Exposure.
-Smooth Travel exposure (STE) All Aural District Networks been with all rural districts in New Categories.
-This means that the target of 97% travel Exposure.
-Smooth Travel exposure (STE) All Aural District Networks be with all rural districts in New Travel Exposure.
-Not achieved The percentage of the sealed road network that is resurfaced road rehabilitation).
+Road maintenance The percentage of the sealed road network that is resurfaced 8% (i.e. 55km of resealing and 8.8 km of road rehabilitation).
 The network was assessed in the Long Term Plan as being 796 km of sealed road.
 Note: a review of the RAMM database during 2018/19 has shown that the total extent of the local road network is 1,243.0 km, of which 809.7 km is sealed and 433.3 km is unsealed.
-5.3% made up of: 38.3km length achieved in reseals.
+Not achieved 5.3% made up of: 38.3km length achieved in reseals.
 3.9km length achieved in road rehabilitation.
 The 8% target was set at the start of the current road maintenance contract (2015), and was calculated according to the level of funding Council received from Waka Kotahi (NZTA) at the time and the cost per unit measure for completing the work.
 Council did not receive sufficient funding at present-day unit measure costs to be able to achieve the same quantum of annual reseals.
 This measure has changed from the next financial year to more accurately reflect achievable targets.
 The percentage of the unsealed road network which is re-metalled during the year At least 75% of [the unsealed] network re-metalled each year - 12,000m3.
-Note: The percentage figure is incorrect.
-It should have been stated as between 25% and 30%.
-In addition, a review of the results has shown that the figure reported previously over-stated the amount of metal placed on unsealed roads.
-Achieved 95.6% of the unsealed network was re- metalled this year.
+Note: To clarify the above measure, the measure is to re-metal 75% of 12,000m3 or 9000m3 re-metalled each year.
+Achieved 95.6% of the unsealed network was remetalled this year.
 This measure is now expressed in m3 to avoid confusion with the measure of % (explanation in Target column).
 A total of 11,466m3 was placed on the unsealed network for the year against the target of 12,000m3.